How to Install ClamAV on Ubuntu 22.04 or 20.04

 clamtk

 Using ClamTK, you can easily configure the ClamAV virus scanner and perform scans with a graphical interface.
-The ClamAV GUI can be useful for the novice or intermediate Linux users who are uncomfortable using the command line.
+The ClamAV GUI can be useful for novice or intermediate Linux users uncomfortable using the command line.

 After installing ClamAV, it is crucial to update the virus database before using the virus scanner (clamscan).
 This ensures that your system is up-to-date and protected against the latest threats.
 Here’s how you can update the ClamAV virus database: